microsoft/CsWinRT/nuget/readme.md

 ## Consuming and Producing

-The C#/WinRT package can be used either to consume WinRT interfaces (CsWinRTFilters), to produce them (CsWinRTComponent).
+The C#/WinRT package can be used both to consume WinRT interfaces (CsWinRTFilters), and to produce them (CsWinRTComponent).
 It is also possible to combine these settings and do both.
 For example, a developer might want to *produce* a library that's implemented in terms of another WinRT runtime class (*consuming* it).

 ## Troubleshooting